 Selecting a veterinarian is a personal choice, much like selecting your family physician or dentist.
 In choosing a veterinarian, your goals should be to find the doctor that best meets your needs and to establish a long-term relationship.
-A veterinarian will maintain a history of your pet, equine or other animal, including health records that detail immunizations, reactions to medications, behavior traits, etc.
+You will want to be comfortable with the veterinarian, their staff and the clinic environment.
+Personal references can be a great way to help select a veterinarian.

 If you've just moved, you will want to locate a veterinarian soon.
 Don't wait until your pet becomes ill; you want to establish a relationship right away.
 Your veterinarian can give you with information on special climate concerns for your pet.
 In addition, since traveling can be a stressful experience for a pet, an early check-up may be in order.